 "VOTE!", we are commanded.
-Every election season we are incessantly barked at to participate in our democracy.
+Every elections season we are incessantly urged to go to the polls and participate in our democracy.
 That's not surprising.
-The same people ordering us to vote are the ones who believe they dominate our narratives.
+The same people ordering us to vote are the ones dominating the narrative.
 They think their message has gotten through and we'll vote according to their dictates.
-This is true on both sides of the aisle.
-If a Leftist is ordering you to vote, chances are they think you are a Leftist too.
+Btw, this is true on both sides of the aisle.
+If a Leftist is ordering you to vote, they think you are a Leftist too.
 Ditto on the Right.

-I believe you absolutely should vote, but only if you are actually informed.
+I also believe you should vote, but only if you are informed enough to make an intelligent decision.
 Do you know some history, some economics, and some current events (and not the "fake news" versions)?

-Voting for the sake of voting without being informed is the same as investing without having a clue; you are bound to lose everything.
+Voting for the sake of voting without being informed is the same as investing without a clue; you are bound to lose your shirt.
 I have no interest in morons choosing my government.
 None at all.

 So, here's a brief quiz to see if you should vote:

 - Who famously said, "I can see Russia from my house!"